HardlyDifficult/Tutorials/Chapter1.md

  - ~~Complete draft of step-by-step~~
  - ~~Refactor code~~
- - Clean steps and draft What did that do and a first cut on FAQ.
+ - ~~Clean steps and draft What did that do and a first cut on FAQ.~~
  - Then big edits - re-organize and add missing FAQs.
  - Chapter by chapter:
+   - Review the chapter one more time.
    - Record video.
+   - Throw the videos out for editing, how are we cutting/presenting things?
    - Finalize draft including
       - Code snippets and links with comments (double check folders)
       - Screenshots / gifs